How to Apply Polyurethane?

 • Ensure the second coat is slightly thicker (1.0-1.2 mm) than the first for better durability.

-After applying the waterproofing layer on the substrate you should wait for the curing.
+In the sixth step, you should let the PU layer to cure after installing it.
 Curing is the process of allowing the polyurethane waterproofing membrane to dry and harden properly, ensuring it achieves its maximum strength, flexibility, and waterproofing performance.
 This step is essential to prevent premature failure, poor adhesion, and weak spots in the coating.

 • Initial drying time of the PU waterproofing: 6 -12 hours (surface becomes touch-dry)